 We can use information:

-As much as we would like to be we can’t be everywhere!
-Our Shorebird Coordinators need your eyes and ears to help us know what is going on around the shoreline.
+The NPWS Shorebird Rangers need your eyes and ears to help them know what is going on around the shoreline.

 You can report on interesting things you see or hear such as new nest activity, an unusual bird or a sudden change in shorebird activity.